 Process and Timing

-The processes and timing of selections is documented both within the Selection Policy (for example, see section O4.10) and the relevant Operational Protocol (see here).
+The processes and timing of selections is documented both within the Selection Policy and the relevant Operational Protocol (see here).
 Note also the fact that the Selection Policy is complemented by some operational processes regarding entry to overseas events (see here).